Health Insurance Requirement & U.S. Health Care

 What does it mean to “file a claim”?

 Normally, when students use their health insurance to receive medical care, the medical provider will send the bill directly to the insurance company.
-However, at some locations (for example, Student Health Services at SF State), the medical clinic will bill the patient.
+However, at some locations (for example, Student Health Services at SFSU), the medical clinic will bill the patient.
 The patient must pay the bill and then "file a claim" with the insurance company to receive a reimbursement, if eligible.

 For more details about how to file a claim, visit the “Claims” section under “Use Your Insurance" on the https://sfsu.mycare26.com/